NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 And copy the resulting file to /usr/bin/nvidia-container-runtime

-After that, you should see the following output on the /var/log/nvidia-container-runtime.log
+After that, you should see the following output on the /var/log/nvidia-container-runtime.log file:

 1